 I digress, though.

-If you’ve made it to this page, then it’s likely you have a few questions—or maybe a few dozen—for us to answer before you let your child run off and sell cutlery.
+If you’ve made it to this page, then it’s likely you have a few questions—or maybe a few dozen—for us to answer before you let your child start selling cutlery(even if it can be done virtually from home).
 The good news is: we’ve got answers—good ones.

 What’s the story behind Vector Marketing?